DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Time management

-In DTZ reading, there are 45 minutes for 5 parts.
-Without clear time allocation, there will be no time left at the end – even if language skills are good.
+In DTZ Reading, there are 45 minutes for 5 parts.
+Without clear time allocation, there will be no time left at the end – even if the language skills are good.

 💡

-The most important idea Good reading in the exam is an active process: You search specifically for information instead of passively reading everything and hoping something sticks.
+The most important thought Good reading in the exam is an active process: You actively look for information instead of passively reading everything and hoping something sticks.

 3 reading strategies for the DTZ exam

-Before we explain the structure of the reading section, three basic reading strategies are important – and the question of when to apply which.
+Before we explain the structure of the reading part, three fundamental reading strategies are important – and the question of when to apply which.

-What it is: You read the text quickly to grasp the main topic.
-Not word by word – only headlines, first sentences of paragraphs, highlighted words.
+What it is: You quickly read through the text to grasp the main theme.
+No word-for-word reading – just headings, first sentences of paragraphs, highlighted words.

-When to apply: At the beginning of parts 3 and 4 (newspaper texts, brochures).
-This takes 30–60 seconds, but you get a “text map.”
+When to apply: At the beginning in parts 3 and 4 (newspaper texts, brochures).
+This takes 30–60 seconds, but you get a “text map".

 2. Scanning – Targeted searching